Best Wood Burning Portable Fire Pits in 2021

 Strange as it seems, it happens all the time.

 We have heard that to stop it from following you you must say 'I hate white rabbits' fast three times.

 Does it work?

-It seems to at times, but we're going to go with the idea that a 'smokeless' fire pit is going to be a lot more effective.
+It seems to at times, but we're going to go with the idea that a 'smokeless' fire pit is going to be much more effective.

-Smokeless fire pits are engineered in a way that makes the fuel burn hotter, resulting in almost complete combustion of the materials.
+Smokeless fire pits are engineered in a way that makes the wood burn hotter, resulting in almost complete combustion of the materials.

-A 'complete combustion' fire only emits water and carbon dioxide, without excess materials floating away.
+A 'complete combustion' fire only emits water and carbon dioxide, with little to no excess materials floating away.

 When all of the particles in a fire are burned, there is barely any smoke.